docsforadobe/premiere-scripting-guide/docs/collection/sequencecollection.md

 The SequenceCollection object represents a collection of all the  [Sequence objects](../sequence/sequence.md) in the active project.

+!!! info
-> SequenceCollection is a subclass of [Collection object](collection.md).
+    SequenceCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with SequenceCollection.

 ---